PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 getting worse.
 One way of doing that is a "least squares method", which interpolates a set of points with a straight line.

-As said before, to do that in your app, you would need to fetch *all* grades from the database, group them by student *yourself* and run `numpy` or something on each set.
+As said before, to do that in your application, you would need to fetch *all* grades from the database, group them by student *yourself* and run `numpy` or something on each set.
 What if you could write an ORM query that looks like this?